grafana/loki/operator/docs/operator/api.md

 </em>
 </td>
 <td>
-<p>MaxQuerySeries defines the the maximum of unique series
+<p>MaxQuerySeries defines the maximum of unique series
 that is returned by a metric query.</p>
 </td>
 </tr>